Updated on

-All of these are essential parts of delivery driver management that translate into daily tasks for the supervisor.
+These are essential parts of delivery driver management that translate into daily tasks for the supervisor.

-First things first: what exactly is delivery driver performance evaluation and what does it look like?
+First, what exactly is delivery driver performance evaluation and what does it look like?

-When we talk about driver performance evaluation, we usually refer to the overall driver assessment that serves the purpose of making sure the person is fit for driving, i.e. able to operate a vehicle on the road.
+When we talk about driver performance evaluation, we usually refer to the overall driver assessment that serves the purpose of making sure the person is fit for driving, i.e., able to operate a vehicle on the road.

 Meanwhile, delivery driver performance evaluation is based on business KPIs and performance analytics.